sap-tutorials/Tutorials/tutorials/implement-subscription-callback-multitenant/implement-subscription-callback-multitenant.md

 [ACCORDION-BEGIN [Step 4: ](Grant Role to Pod)]

 To automatically create APIRule from a pod, proper RoleBinding should be granted.
-Add a RoleBinding in the `k8s-deployment-backend.yaml` with the following content:
+Add a RoleBinding in the `k8s-deployment-backend.yaml` with the following content, replace <namespace> with your own namespace name:

 ```yaml
 ---